 The thread count of the Simonis 860HR is the same as 860; however, there is a slight change with the shaving process.

-This slight change is to ensure the cloth has almost 100% woolen surface.
+This slight change is to ensure the cloth has an almost 100% woolen surface.
 This change has been described as the reason the Simonis 860HR cloth doesn’t show ball burns the same way the Simonis 760 does.

 The weight as well as the blend and professional finish of the Simonis 860HR give the cloth commercially strong durability, high-quality performance, as well as accuracy.